Glamping 101: Plan an Epic Outdoor Getaway

 Glamping is certainly a modern buzzword, coined in 2005 and added to the Oxford English Dictionary in 2016, but what exactly is glamping?

-The term “glamping” is a combination of the words glamour and camping and is generally used to describe lodging that immerses campers in the great outdoors while providing them with many of the comforts of home.
+The term “glamping” is a combination of the words glamour and camping and generally describes lodging that immerses campers in the great outdoors while providing many of the comforts of home.

-From cozy yurts and tipis to rustic cabins and fancy treehouses with modern amenities, glamping is a new way for outdoor lovers to vacation luxuriously in the outdoors.
+From cozy yurts and tipis to rustic cabins and fancy treehouses with modern amenities, glamping is a new way for outdoor lovers to vacation luxuriously.

 Glamping Tips: Choosing Your Glamping Experience